rekola/radix-cpp/README.md

 ### Limitations and Future Plans

-- Maximum key length is 2^32
+- Maximum number of elements on 64-bit system is is 2^56
 - No signed types (digits of two's complement numbers are not ordered correctly)
 - 32-bit support is untested
 - How to sort std::any?